cnorling/resume-public/README.md

 # How to Use This Resume

+To build the resume, run `latexmk` after installing the required utilities

 If you intend to use the resume as-is, you can safely replace the placeholder content with your texts of choice.
 Edits to the content of the resume are made in the `resume.tex` file.
 Edits to the formatting of the resume are (generally) made in the `resume.cls` file.

 Below are some common changes you might want to make, and how you can make them.